 The quality of an electric bike battery makes a difference

-The better the battery is will help you maximize the distance (range) you expect to achieve, so look for a reputable named battery manufacturer.
+A better battery will help you maximize the distance (range) you expect to achieve, so look for a reputable named battery manufacturer.
 Then make sure the warranty covers the battery for at least two years.
 Conservatively lithium-ion batteries are typically said to last for 1,000 full charge cycles.
-That’s about three years of daily use five to seven times a week.
-With careful use, the battery can survive longer, so you should get at least 2,000 half-charge cycles.
-In practice, a battery life of several years is quite easy to achieve depending on how often you charge and store the battery.
+That’s about three years daily with five to seven weekly charging periods.
+With careful use, the battery can survive longer, so you could possibly double its life with half-charge cycles.
+In practice, a battery life of several years is quite easy to achieve, depending on how often you charge and store the battery.

 To maximize the life of your electric bike battery